nicbou/nicolasbouliane.com/frontend/content/blog/silence.md

 ![](/images/Screenshot-2022-08-07-at-17-58-04-reddit-the-front-page-of-the-internet.png)

 A bit later, I hid the "next page" button.
 I get 25 posts, no more.
-This cuts mindless browsing by a lot.
+It's an unreasonably effective way to cut mindless browsing.

 ### YouTube